vicjohnson1213/super-diff/README.md

 #### The Diff Array of Each Chunk

-In the return value of the `buldDiff` function, there is a `diff` array that contains each chunk of data (char, word, or line) and information about it's change between the two text blocks.
+In the return value of the `buildDiff` function, there is a `diff` array that contains objects describing each chunk of data (char, word, line, or array element) and information about its difference between the two text blocks.

 *Diff object structure:*
 ```javascript